nickyiliwang0000/h/react-and-firebase/events.md

   }
 }
 ```

-It works!
+Since we are using arrow functions our event handler is automatically bound to the component instance so we do not need to worry about binding it in the constructor.
 You'll notice that every time you click the increment button, the number on the page increases!
 This is because every time `setState` is called, our component _rerenders_, which basically means it refreshes itself and grabs the most up-to-date state information.

 And that's all there is to it! `onClick` is one of many different events that React can handle - there's also `onMouseOver`, `onMouseDown` etc. - [check out the React docs for the full list](https://facebook.github.io/react/docs/events.html).